pbutenee/ml-tutorial/README.md

 # Machine Learning Tutorial

-To start the machine learning tutorial open the and Jupyter Notebook and open the release/1/inex.ipnb file with the following command:
+To start the machine learning tutorial lauch Jupyter Notebook and open the release/1/inex.ipnb file with the following command:
 ```ipython notebook release/1/inex.ipnb```

 You will need to have the following packages installed: